 Animals' senses are amazing.
-Using different senses allows animals to interpret the world around them in a particular way.
-Many senses are highly sensitive and finely tuned, ensuring the survival of animals in their environment.
-Our own senses enable humans to see, hear, smell, taste and touch the environment around them.
-Some people may have a sensory impairment and use their other senses to a greater degree or in different ways instead.
+Using different senses allows animals to interpret and react to their environment in a particular way.
+Many senses are highly sensitive and finely tuned; this is due to the adaptation of species in their environment through natural selection.
+While many animals have the same senses as us, some have senses that we do not have.
+For example, some animals detect the Earth's magnetic field or see ultraviolet light.
+Our own senses enable us to see, hear, smell, taste and touch the environment around them.
+Some people may have a sensory impairment and use their other senses to a greater degree or in different ways.